When I meditate I feel discouraged

 The wellness answer is that if we focus on the positive then the negative will go away.
 Sadly Christians said this to me too.
 Look at that statement and consider how it relates to other things.
 Brexit won’t happen if we concentrate positively on the EC or We won’t remain if we think about Brexit.
 ‘Send some positive thoughts.’
 What good is that when what is needed is positive action?
 This Wellness stuff, along with a lot of motivational stuff does not really help more than a brief feel-good moment.

-Psalm 77, according to the introductory words is the first of eleven consecutive psalms written by Asaph.
+Psalm 77, according to the introductory words is the fifth of eleven consecutive psalms written by Asaph.
 Asaph was one of the three top musicians in the Temple commissioned by David for when it was opened.
 Can you imagine a church giving the job of worship leader to someone who had written a worship song that contained the lyric, ‘When I meditate I feel discouraged,’ do you think they would get the job?
 I doubt it.

 You can become discouraged even when things are going well.
 In the September 10th episode of the Channel 4 reality series Sink or Swim for Stand Up for Cancer, James ‘Arg’ Argent was doing well in the river swim when he was overtaken by disabled TV presenter Alex Brooker.
 Arg became disillusioned at being overtaken, and the disillusionment spread to Brooker when he saw someone who was improving as much as Arg ready to throw the towel in.
 Disillusionment is contagious.
 The pep talks to Arg were about looking back at how well he was doing, being a strong swimmer starting from nothing at all, and Arg ended the episode qualifying for the next stage, the relay swim of the English Channel.